AdeniyiLadenegan1/adeniyiAndroid/README.md

 # adeniyiAndroid
 An Android application project for schools.
-This enables students register for courses and check their CGP. written with cpp as the backend.
+This enables students register for courses and check their CGP.
+This project is written with java and cpp as the backend.